-Tax in retirement Tax on pensions
+Tax on pensions

 Since April 2015, anyone aged 55 or over has been able to cash in their entire pension pot.
-But if you were to, say, blow an entire pension on a Lamborghini (£288,795), the tax you'd pay would be enough to buy the Treasury a Porsche (£126,206).
+But if you were to, say, blow your entire pension on a Lamborghini (£288,795), the tax you'd pay would be enough to buy the Treasury a Porsche (£126,206).
 And you'd need a pension pot of around £415,000 to start with.

 Which? has created a calculator to show you how much tax you'd pay if you took your whole pot, or a chunk of it, as a lump sum.
 Further down, we explain the tax on other income sources in retirement.